Our approach to closing the gender pay gap and achieving gender pay equity

 Supporting a diverse and inclusive workplace for our people

 Closing the gender pay gap typically relies on addressing all of these elements.
 Equal pay for equal work will typically not close the overall gender gap especially if genders are not equally represented at each level of the organisation.

-Overall our gender pay gap is 12.6% as of 1 December 2021.
+Overall our average gender pay gap is 9.2% (median is 11.1%) as of 1 September 2022.
 As illustrated by the different outcomes amongst our business units (see below graph), greater parity, particularly at the senior levels, leads to a lower gender pay gap, with different business units at varying levels of parity.
 In terms Deloitte New Zealand’s approach: